AndrewCapon/PicoPlusPsram/README.md

 Classes for accessing PSRAM on a Pimoroni Pico Plus 2.

-This is basically a wrapper around `lwmem` with a C++ BaseClass to inhertit from for any classes you want to dynamically store in PSRAM, and a C++ Allocator.
+This is basically a wrapper around `lwmem` with a C++ BaseClass to inherit from for any classes you want to dynamically store in PSRAM, and a C++ Allocator.

 ## Basics